ihf-code/python/session_07/exercises/multiple_choice_7.md

 # KPMG:Code - Session 7 - Multiple Choice Questions

-1. What is a dictionary in Python?
+1. What is a function in Python?
 - a way to allow user input
 - a statement that allows a computer to make a decision
-- a way to print an output
-- a collection of data - A

-2. What brackets does a dictionary use?
-- {} - A
-- ()
-- []
-- <>

-3. A dictionary is an unordered collection of data.
-- True - A
-- False

-4. A tuple can be modified
-- True
-- False - A

-5. What will be the output of the below: shirt = {
-    "size": "Large",
-    "colour": "Red"
-}

-print(shirt["size"])

-- size
-- colour
-- Large
-- Red

-6. What would be the ouput of the below: contacts = [
-    {"fname": "Ada", "lname": "Lovelace"},
-    {"fname": "Alan", "lname": "Turing", "phone": "555-1234"},
-    {"fname": "Steve", "lname": "Shirley"}
-]

-for person in contacts:
-    if "phone" in person:
-        print(person["fname"])

-- Ada
-- Alan
-- Steve - A
-- 555-1234

-7. What will stop this while loop: contacts = [] fname = None

-while fname != "":
-    fname = input("What is your first name? ")
-    lname = input("What is your last name? ")

-    if fname and lname:
-        contacts.append({
-            "fname": fname,
-            "lname": lname
-        })

-- nothing, it will run forever
-- entering a first name
-- not entering a first name
-- not entering a first name and last name

-8. Items in a dictionary are called _____ pairs.

-- key, value - A
-- value, key
-- key, arguments
-- value, arguments

-9. What will be the output of the below: shirt = {
-    "size": "Large",
-    "colour": "Red"
-}

-shirt["colour"] = "Green"

-- adds a new key/value
-- changes an existing value - A
-- deletes the key/value pair
-- prints out the dictionary

-10. What will be the output of the below: shirt = {
-    "size": "Large",
-    "colour": "Red"
-}

-del(shirt["size"])

-- adds a new key/value
-- changes an existing value
-- deletes the key/value pair - A
-- prints out the dictionary
+- re-usable, self-contained blocks of code that do a single task - A
+- a collection of data

+2. What key word defines a function?
+- def - A
+- input
+- print
+- parameter

+3. How would I call the following function: def hello_world(): print("Hello World!")

+- hello_world
+- hello world ()
+- hello_world() - A
+- hello world

+4. What does the principle of 'DRY' stand for?
+- do repeat yourself
+- don't repeat yourself - A
+- do return yourself
+- don't reload yourself

+5. What is name classed as here: def hello(name): print("Hello, " + name + "!")

+- function
+- string
+- parameter - A
+- class

+6. What would be the ouput of the below: def hello(name): print("Good Morning, " + name)

+hello("Grace")

+- Grace
+- Good Morning Grace Hopper
+- Good Morning Grace - A
+- good morning Grace

+7. What would be the ouput of the below: def volume(x, y, z): print("The volume is " + str(x * y * z))

+volume(12, 4, 6)

+- 228
+- 288 - A
+- 114
+- 144

+8. What is returning, in relation to functions?

+- return is a keyword - A
+- return is a function
+- return is a input
+- return is a parameter

+9. Which of the below will stop the execution a function?

+- print
+- return - A

+10. What will be the output of the below: def calc_factorial(x): if x == 1: return 1
+    else:
+        return (x * calc_factorial(x - 1))

+num = 4

+print(calc_factorial(num))

+- 4
+- None
+- 24 - A
+- 6